 His book 'New Concepts in Technical Trading Systems' introduced some of the cornerstones of modern technical analysis methods, including the Average True Range (ATR), the Relative Strength Index (RSI), as well as what he called the 'parabolic time/price system'.
 This last item is the indicator which we are focusing on, the Parabolic SAR indicator.

-The indicator plots a curved pattern on a price chart, as we will see, which describes potential stop and reverse levels.
-The shape of this pattern reminded Wilder of the familiar parabolic curve found in classical geometry and mechanics – this is where the indicator's name comes from.
+The indicator plots a curved pattern on a price chart, which describes potential stop and reverse levels.
+The shape of this pattern reminded Wilder of the parabolic curve found in classical geometry and mechanics, which is where the indicator's name comes from.

-As we said above, the indicator plots stop and reverse levels on the chart.
+As we stated above, the indicator plots stop and reverse levels on the chart.
 These are calculated from the Parabolic SAR formula, which is as follows:

 Where the formula terms are defined as below: